square/square-python-sdk/doc/payments.md

 ## Cancel Payment

-Cancels a payment.
+Cancels (voids) a payment.
 If you set `autocomplete` to false when creating a payment, you can cancel the payment using this endpoint.
 For more information, see [Delayed Payments](https://developer.squareup.com/docs/payments-api/take-payments#delayed-payments).